 Vintage placemats also make for beautiful winter decor to use on your table.

-I recently found these white linen placemats at antique store.
+I recently found these white placemats at antique store.
 Envisioning them on my table for winter paired with the tablecloth, I knew they had to come home with me.
 The lace around the edges reminds me of a snowflake!

 Winter Decorating with Thrifted Art